-On Wednesday morning a Joint Session will be held, where the Kick-off of a Panel to write about the history of the electric energy system of the SEERC Region will take place.
-Afterward the space will be seperated into three rooms in order to allow for three Parallel Sessions, of course you can decide which session you wish to attend.
+On Monday morning a Joint Session will be held, where the Kick-off of a Panel to write about the history of the electric energy system of the SEERC Region will take place.
+Afterward the space will be separated into three rooms in order to allow for three Parallel Sessions, of course you can decide which session you wish to attend.
 During the lunch break you will be able to join our Poster sessions.
-Afterwards we would like to welcome you at one of Vienna’s traditional restaurants: 10er Marie.
-The restaurant is close to the Conference venue and offers the possiblily to talk more in depth about previously discussed topics.
+Afterwards we would like to welcome you at one of Vienna’s traditional restaurants.
+The restaurant is close to the Conference venue and and easily accessible via the ‘electric’ way using Vienna’s ecologically friendly tram system.
+The dinner offers the possibility to talk more in depth about previously discussed topics.

 Thursday will start with 3 Parallel Sessions and as the meeting comes to an end, all members will again come together to a Joint and a Closing Session in the afternoon.
 The Poster sessions will take place during the coffee and the lunch break.